 When you add any module on the website, it is visible/work in the DNN 7.0, but not visible/displayed in DNN 8.0 series and the following stack trace you get.

 at System.Activator.CreateInstance (Type type)

 The solution to this problem is illustrated below:

 - Take the existing DNN module (DNN 7.0 series) with source code and again choose the latest DNN development template which is compatible with DNN 8.0 and VS 2015.
 I have used Christoc's development template

 - Download the latest version of DotNetNuke (DNN) Development Project Templates and install on development machines

 - Now, Template is available in your Visual Studio environment

-- Select template and create the project on this URL: http://www.christoc.com/Products/DNN-Development-Templates
+- Select the template and create the project on this URL: http://www.christoc.com/Products/DNN-Development-Templates

 - All existing developed module page code can be moved in the new DNN development template

-- Add new latest version of the third party DLL, which is used in your project
+- Add the new latest version of the third-party DLL, which is used in your project

 - After the successful development of the project, the packages are created under the install folder